zaphosting/docs/docs/dedicated-linux-enshrouded.md

 ## Starting & Connecting to your server

 Now it is time to start your server.
 Head over to the main game directory and run the **enshrouded_server.exe** executable file using the command below.
-Ensure that you add the **wine64** command to run it through the Wine compatibility layer.
+Ensure that you add the **xvfb-run** and **wine** commands to run it through the Wine compatibility layer.
 ```
-wine64 /home/steam/Enshrouded-Server/enshrouded_server.exe
+xvfb-run wine /home/steam/Enshrouded-Server/enshrouded_server.exe
 ```

 You should now see many logs appear in your command prompt.
 If you see the `[Session] 'HostOnline' (up)!` log message, this signals that the start up was successful.
 You will be able to connect directly by adding the server details in the **Find Games** tab: `[your_ip_address]:15636`.